 Kross focused on barn owls because they have a wide range of habitats, are capable of nesting in areas with humans, and are a top predator of vertebrate species.

 “Most other birds of prey have large territories that would make it much harder to utilize them for pest control.
 However, you can put barn owl boxes out at high densities and see quite a few boxes being used,” Kross says.

-Since owls were already performing well in orchards and vineyards, she wanted to examine barn owl diet and nest occupancy in other intensive agricultural landscapes — including vegetable crops.
-The experiment was divided between annual and perennial crops, and the annual crops studied included tomatoes, squash, sweet corn, and peppers.
+Since owls already performed well in orchards and vineyards, she wanted to examine barn owl diet and nest occupancy in other intensive agricultural landscapes — including vegetable crops.
+She divided the experiment between annual and perennial crops, and the annual crops studied included tomatoes, squash, sweet corn, and peppers.